yguitton/training-material/topics/proteomics/tutorials/neoantigen-2-non-normal-database-generation/tutorial.md

 In this workflow, we demonstrated a comprehensive process for merging non-normal protein sequence data with known human protein sequences, ensuring compatibility and consistency at each step.

 Starting with data preparation, we converted sequence data into appropriate formats making it suitable for downstream analysis.
 Next, we merged non-normal sequences with known human proteins using tools such as FASTA Merge Files, ensuring the datasets aligned based on common identifiers.
-The subsequent steps, involving Translate BED transcripts and bed to protein map, translated genomic coordinates into protein sequences, further enriching our dataset.
+The subsequent steps, involving Translating BED transcripts and bed to protein map, translated genomic coordinates into protein sequences, further enriching our dataset.
 This workflow effectively integrates variant/non-normal proteins with established references, offering a robust resource for further analysis in bioinformatics applications like functional annotation and differential expression studies.
 By combining multiple bioinformatics tools, this process is adaptable to various research needs, making it invaluable for genomic and proteomic analysis.
 The output from this workflow will be now used for the neoantigen database searching.

 # Disclaimer

 Please note that all the software tools used in this workflow are subject to version updates and changes.
 As a result, the parameters, functionalities, and outcomes may differ with each new version.
 Additionally, if the protein sequences are downloaded at different times, the number of sequences may also vary due to updates in the reference databases or tool modifications.
-We recommend the users to verify the specific versions of software tools used to ensure the reproducibility and accuracy of results.
+We recommend that users verify the specific versions of software tools used to ensure the reproducibility and accuracy of results.